tensorchord/pgvecto.rs-docs/src/integration/langchain.md

 )
 ```

-## Query
+## Query index

-Finally, we can retrieve the most similar vectors in LangChain.
+Finally, we can retrieve the most similar chunks in LangChain.

 ```python
 query = "What is pgvecto.rs"